PhotosLocation

 Created from

-Sussex Weald ( Sus-ix /ˈwld/) is a proposed constituency of the House of Commons in the UK Parliament.
-[2] Further to the completion of the 2023 Periodic Review of Westminster constituencies, it will first be contested at the 2024 general election.
+Sussex Weald ( Sus-ix /ˈwld/) is a constituency of the House of Commons in the UK Parliament.
+[2] Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
 [3] The constituency name refers to the Weald region of Sussex.
 [4]

 Boundaries